spayot/arjancodes-hotel_db_v3/README.md

 ## Interesting Implementation Details
 ### checking which rooms are available for a given timespan
 - we choose to answer the question "which room is available?" by reframing it as **"which rooms don't have any booking overlapping wiht the time window of interest?"**. in more details:
-- we retrieve the list of rooms by calling `room_interface.read_all()` (this could later on be extended to support additional conditions, like amenity requirements, filtering on hotel, size, price, etc...)
+- we retrieve the list of rooms by calling `room_interface.read_all()` (this could later on be extended to support additional filtering conditions, like amenity requirements, filtering on hotel, size, price, etc...)
 - for each of those rooms, we determine whether at least one booking overlaps.
 - the condition to identify overlapping bookings is:
     - same `room_id`